abhyudit309/abhyudit309.github.io/_pages/about.md

 ### Indian Institute of Technology, Madras, India

-Bachelor of Technology in Mechanical Engineering (2018 - 2022)
+B.Tech in Mechanical Engineering (2018 - 2022)

 GPA: 9.63 / 10

 Minor degree in Mathematics, Department Rank: 2

-Courses taken: Kinematics & Dynamics of Machinery, Measurements Instrumentation & Control, Optimization Methods for Design, Introduction to Robotics, Multi Body Dynamics, Numerical Methods & Scientific Computing
+Courses taken: Kinematics and Dynamics of Machinery, Measurements Instrumentation and Control, Optimization Methods for Design, Introduction to Robotics, Multi Body Dynamics, Numerical Methods and Scientific Computing